 If you’ve been nodding along as you read, it’s entirely possible that the life of a digital nomad is perfect for you!

 What is a digital nomad?

 A digital nomad is a remote worker, much like any other.
 That is to say, they usually work as independent self-employed subcontractors (freelancers) carrying out their duties remotely and submitting their work online.
 While many remote workers do their job from home and use their income to pay their bills and fund their lifestyle, a digital nomad works slightly differently.
 For the digital nomad, the world is their office.
 Anywhere with a decent Wifi connection, a power socket and a couple of square feet of space for their laptop is their workplace.
-They work to fund their travel plans and use their income to travel the world.
+They work to fund their travel plans and use their income to travel the world, relying on reliable ‘fiber internet near me’ to stay connected and productive.
 For the seasoned travel bug who thirsts for adventure, it’s the only way to make a living.
 But while this lifestyle certainly sounds appealing to most, it’s really not for everyone.
 Here, we’ll look at some of the caveats of life as a digital nomad as well as some of the signs that you’re ready to live this hectic, often crazy but always exciting life.

 First… The caveats

 Everyone thinks they’d love to be a digital nomad, but it’s a pace of living that not everyone can keep up with.
 Being a digital nomad, like any other job, has its downside.
 You’re constantly rudderless and the fact that you don’t have an office or workplace can make it really difficult to separate your mental states between “work mode” and “home mode”.
 Speaking of home, even the most inveterate travel bug gets homesick from time to time.
 Even if you only feel alive when you travel, you’ll miss the everyday familiarities and conveniences of home.